Starfire (Teen Titans): Powers and abilities

-Starfire is a Tamaranean and as such her physiology is designed to constantly absorb ultraviolet radiation.
-The radiation is then converted to pure energy, allowing her to fly at supersonic speeds.
-Starfire is capable of using this power to fly in space and even go fast enough to cross several solar systems in minutes to seconds.
+Starfire is a Tamaranean whose physiology allows her to constantly absorb ultraviolet radiation.
+The radiation is converted to pure energy, allowing her to fly at supersonic speeds.
+Starfire is capable of using this power to fly in space, allowing her to be fast enough to cross several solar systems in minutes to seconds.
 This energy also gives her incredible superhuman strength and durability.
 After being experimented on by the Psions, Starfire gained the ability to release her absorbed energy into powerful blasts called "starbolts".

 Starfire is also proficient in hand-to-hand combat, having been trained by the Warlords of Okaara.
 Her natural strength, combined with her fighting skills, allowed her to defeat the powerful Donna Troy about one out of three times during purely hand to hand matches.
 She later proved strong enough to fight against Wonder Woman for a short period of time and, during a fit of rage, was so strong that Donna was unable to contain her without the help of Mon-El.

 As shown in the "Insiders" crossover story arc (Teen Titans and Outsiders), Starfire can also release nearly all of her stored energy as a powerful omni-directional explosive burst, many times stronger and more powerful than her standard blasts.
 The released energy leaves her in a weakened state.
 She is also able to absorb ambient ultraviolet energy consciously.
 Starfire demonstrated more control over her powers in the New 52 reboot, using her internal energy to melt the metal of Jason Todd's gun when it came into contact with her skin.

 Starfire, like all Tamaraneans, is capable of assimilating languages through physical contact with another person.
 She also does not need to eat, drink, breathe, or sleep to survive unless she is low on ultraviolet energy.